Structured for Success: Berkshire Hathaway

 In a recent article in the Harvard Business Review, the CEOs of Berkshire Hathaway’s operating units agreed that there were 3 key aspects of the corporate structure that allowed them to be successful: autonomy, long-term orientation, and company culture.

 At Volaris, we have a similar structure to that of Berkshire Hathaway.
-How does that structure allow both companies, though in different markets, be successful?
+How does that structure allow both companies, though in different markets, to be successful?
 Keep reading to find out.

 Autonomy to Run Your Business